fmsolana/assignment/Readme.md

 ### Minimum Value Product.

-The goal is developing the point 2 and 3 as [minimum requirements](/defitions/MVPRequirements)
+The goal is developing the point 2 and 3 as minimum requirements.

 ### Tools
 - Maven to build project delivery